Cornucopia-Swift/CornucopiaStreams/README.md

 }
 ```

-Open a connection to a tcp host:
+Open a connection to a TCP host:

 ```swift
 import CornucopiaStreams